 List of effect configuration fields

 - Bonus Sources: List of special additions on the bonus.
-"Armor" adds the worn armors with the bonus, "Shield" adds the equipped shield, "Guard" adds the guard bonus if the actor is Guarding, and "Guard-always" adds the guard bonus whether or not the actor is Guarding.
+"Armor" adds the worn armors with the bonus, "Shield" adds the equipped shield, "Guard" or "Aim" adds the guarding or aiming bonus if the actor has the respective condition, and "Guard-always" or "Aim-always" adds the guarding or aiming bonus whether or not the actor has the condition.

-- Replaces the Base Guarding Bonus: Whether the bonus to Guarding replaces or adds to the Guarding dice.
+- Replaces the Base Bonus: Whether the bonus to Guarding/Aiming replaces or adds to the Guarding/Aiming dice.

 - Bonus Stride/Dash/Run: The amount of respective movement capability to add to the actor.